What I Love About Southern Georgia

 There is a site called "Milltown Murals" Lakeland, Georgia's Historic Mural City.
 The site tells about Lakeland's history, and all the people who have made Lakeland to be the little beautiful city that it is.
 The story is that Lila was approached by the Garden Club to make Lanier County a more beautiful place.
 It was then launched, and they succeeded even winning awards with the project.
 The whole story is on the website.

-I love living here in in the pretty little town.
+I love living here in in this pretty little town.
 Still needs work, but is a growing community.
 The people are exceptionally nice and kind.
 This I noticed right away when we moved here that even the ones who work in the fast food restaurants are always kind and helpful.
 Most of the kids are really respectful too.
-Ready to help out if you need some help, and just to help too not even expecting anything in return.
+Ready to help out if you need some help.
+Just to help too not even expecting anything in return.
 Wow, how often do you find that with this fast paced society, and people just trying to take care of themselves.

 Go, and take a look at this site it is very simple and cute.